angelina-zhang/angelina-zhang.github.io/_projects/musical-doorbell/index.md

 ---
 layout: post
 title: Musical Doorbell
-description:  Reimagining the experience of knocking on a door by translating the scale of a xylophone into a tangible physical form
+description:  Reimagining door-knocking, translating the scale of a xylophone into a tangible physical form
 skills:
   - CAD
   - Laser Cutting